tisztamo/protosun/_posts/2015-06-03-javascript-inheritance.md

 ![](../../../assets/article_images/2015/gameengine.png "GameEngine instance in console")

-*Just open the javascript console at [http://tisztamo.github.io/protosun/www/index.html](http://tisztamo.github.io/protosun/www/index.html) to play with th code.*
+*Just open the javascript console at [http://tisztamo.github.io/protosun/www/index.html](http://tisztamo.github.io/protosun/www/index.html) to play with the code.*

 Its prototype is the `GameEngine` we have created.
 If we call `oneStep()` on it directly then the `oneStep` method of the prototype will  run because the object has no `oneStep` method but its prototype has: